nevissecurity/nevis-mobile-authentication-sdk-example-app-ios-rx/README.md

 If the application is using a backend using the Nevis Authentication Cloud, the [AuthCloudApiRegistrationUseCaseImpl](NevisExampleApp/Domain/Use%20Case/AuthCloudApiRegistrationUseCaseImpl.swift) class will be used by passing the `enrollment` response or an `appLinkUri`.

 When the backend used by the application does not use the Nevis Authentication Cloud the name of the user to be registered is passed to the [RegistrationUseCaseImpl](NevisExampleApp/Domain/Use%20Case/RegistrationUseCaseImpl.swift) class.
-If authorization is required by the backend to register, provide an `AuthorizationProvider`.
-In the example app a `CookieAuthorizationProvider` is created from the cookies (see [UsernamePasswordLoginViewModel](NevisExampleApp/Presentation/Screens/Username%20Password%20Login/UsernamePasswordLoginViewModel.swift)) obtained by the [LoginUseCase](NevisExampleApp/Domain/Use%20Case/LoginUseCase.swift) class.
+If authorization is required by the backend to register, provide an [AuthorizationProvider](https://docs.nevis.net/mobilesdk/api-references/swift/documentation/nevismobileauthentication/authorizationprovider).
+In the example app a [CookieAuthorizationProvider](https://docs.nevis.net/mobilesdk/api-references/swift/documentation/nevismobileauthentication/cookieauthorizationprovider) is created from the cookies (see [UsernamePasswordLoginViewModel](NevisExampleApp/Presentation/Screens/Username%20Password%20Login/UsernamePasswordLoginViewModel.swift)) obtained by the [LoginUseCase](NevisExampleApp/Domain/Use%20Case/LoginUseCase.swift) class.

 #### Out-of-band registration